raulmarinperez/transportforlondon/README.md

 The following are the functions/webmethods wrapped at the moment:

 - **info_bikepoint_locations() -** Gets all bike point locations.
-The Place object has an addtionalProperties array which contains the nbBikes, nbDocks and nbSpaces numbers which givethe status of the BikePoint.
+The Place object has an additionalProperties array which contains the nbBikes, nbDocks and nbSpaces numbers which givethe status of the BikePoint.
 A mismatch in these numbers i.e. nbDocks - (nbBikes + nbSpaces) != 0 indicates broken docks.
 - **info_bikepoint(bikepoint_id) -** Gets the bike point with the given id.

 `test_bikepoint.py` let you test this service easily; no credentials are needed. `test_bikepoint.py -h` will give you all the details on how to run it: